chinguyen21/kc-travel-project/README.md

 ## FEATURES

-* User can sign up or login (with security using Bcrypt) to the application.
+* Users can sign up or login (with security using Bcrypt) to the application.
-* User can search the destinations by Rating, by Popular, by city and by state
+* Users can search the destinations by Rating, by Popular, by City and by State
-* User can mark destinations as their favorites.
+* Users can mark destinations as their favorites.
-* User can create their own Itinerary and add events of a specific destination.
+* Users can create their own itinerary and can add events of a specific destination.
 Each itinerary is a planner for their special days.
-* User can keep track their itineraries and can mark one as a archived itinerary after they visited.
+* Users can keep track of their itineraries and can mark one as an archived itinerary after they visited.
-* User can leave reviews and ratings for destination and it will update to database.
+* Users can post reviews and ratings for destination and it will update the database.
-* User can contribute to our application by update new destinations and events.
+* Users can contribute to our application by updating new destinations and events.

 ## PREVIEW